 • An original summary of relevant results

-SOPs are organized in a system with Biospecimen Evidence Based Practices (BEBP).
+You can find SOPs in a system with Biospecimen Evidence Based Practices (BEBP).

 The data includes a:

-NCTN/NCORP Data Archive This centralized, controlled-access database is a repository of de-identified, patient level data from phase III clinical trials conducted by NCI's National Clinical Trials Network (NCTN), (NCI's Community Oncology Research Program (NCORP), and the Canadian Cancer Trials Group (CCTG).
+This centralized, controlled-access database is a repository of de-identified, patient level data from phase III clinical trials conducted by NCI’s National Clinical Trials Network (NCTN), NCI’s Community Oncology Research Program (NCORP), and the Canadian Cancer Trials Group (CCTG).

-After approval of a signed Data Use Agreement (DUA), researchers can download patient level clinical data sets and their associated data dictionaries.
+After approval of a signed Data Use Agreement (DUA), you can download patient level clinical data sets and their associated data dictionaries.

-Clinical, Genomics Personalized Cancer Therapy The Personalized Cancer Therapy website was developed as a tool for physicians and patients to assess potential therapy options based on specific tumor biomarkers.
+The Personalized Cancer Therapy website is a tool for physicians and patients to assess potential therapy options based on specific tumor biomarkers.
 The focus is on the potential therapy strategies for tumors harboring certain genomic alterations regardless of disease site.

 The available data includes:

-Gene expression data files can be downloaded from an NCI-hosted FTP sites:
+You can download gene expression data files from NCI-hosted FTP sites:

 • Gene Expression 1